 Students in the MES program are evaluated consistent with the college's evaluation procedure.
 Student work will be assessed on an on-going basis throughout the quarter.
-During the 5th week of the Fall Quarter, faculty will evaluate all student work and a 5th Week Warning Letter will be sent to students whose performance might result in credit loss.
+During the 5th week of the Fall Quarter, faculty will evaluate all student work and 5th Week Warning Letters will be sent to students whose performance might result in credit loss.
 Assessment is based on completion of assigned work, quality of that work, attendance, participation and professionalism consistent with graduate work.
 During Evaluation Week, which follows the 10th week of the quarter, students must meet with their faculty.
-The faculty will assess the student's work and the Self-Evaluation that the portfolio.
+The faculty will assess the student's work and reflect on the student's self-evaluation.
 A written Faculty Evaluation of Student Achievement will be filed and credit awarded (or not).